 In the event of non-compliance or potential non-compliance with the Distribution Code, identified in accordance with DGC12.3, the DNO will follow a five-stage process to resolve the issue.
 If, after following this process the issue remains unresolved, the DNO has an obligation to de-energise the Customer’s or the Generator’s Connection Point in accordance with DGC12.4.

 A Customer or Generator may contact the DNO to request that the DNO applies for derogation, from the Authority against the DNO’s obligation to de-energise a non-compliant installation at any time but it is encouraged to do so as early into the Distribution Code Compliance Process as possible.
-The DNO is not obliged to act on such a request from a Customer or a Generator where there is no technical reason preventing the Customer from complying with the Distribution Code, unless the derogation relates to non-compliance with a requirement arising from an EU Network Code which is Retained EU Law.
+The DNO is not obliged to act on such a request from a Customer or a Generator where there is no technical reason preventing the Customer from complying with the Distribution Code, unless the derogation relates to non-compliance with a requirement arising from an EU Network Code which is Assimilated Law.

 Where it is reasonable to act on a Customer’s or a Generator’s request, the DNO will apply to the Authority for derogation following the process in Ofgem’s guidance.